maixnor/wu-quartz/content/semester 3/L2 SRSA.md

 - technological - documentation
 	- most costs are internal - auditing company is the cheap part
 	- a lot of change which needs to be documented well

+- third party data
+	- reasonable assurance - supplier needs to be audited to be trustworthy
+		- not trustworthy until proven otherwise
+	- trust issue - untrustworthy data may through off complete report
 	-